This post was updated May 2026 with new shoe and sock recommendations.

 One more note on socks: I've recently bought a few pairs of Falke Men's Cool Trekking Socks.
 They are expensive, but they're, believe it or not, made for right and left feet, just like shoes.
 They also come in more or less exact sizes, unlike most socks which come in at most two sizes.
 I have now worn them day after day on long walks and they are very comfortable on my usual day walking around town.
 These are definitely worth considering.

 Finally, another socks choice I discovered is Farm to Feet.
 They are unique in that they have padding on the top of your foot as well as the bottom.
 You don't know how good that feels in a shoe until you've tried it.
-I also like that Farm to Feet fit tight around the instep, which kind of supports your arch as well as keeps the sock from sliding around on your foot.
+I also like that Farm to Feet fit tight around the instep, which supports your arch as well as keeps the sock from sliding around on your foot.
 Highly recommended.

 As I said above, padding is important.
 My Camino experience is that thicker socks (as long as they breathe) are better than thinner ones.
 The Camino surface is often hard, and the padding is important.
 The Lorpen, Falke, Point 6, and Farm to Feet socks come in various weights.
 I love them all, but for long distances like the Camino, I lean toward heavier padding.

-One final thought: another choice is between crew socks and ankle socks.
+Another choice is between crew socks and ankle socks.
 A personal preference only, but I like crew length socks better.
 I don't know if the moisture wicks up the leg and out into the air, but it's a theory anyway.
 It seems to me that with ankle socks, all the moisture would stay in the shoe.
 You can dispute if you like and you'd probably be right, but I just don't know.

-So, now that you've chosen your socks, be sure to try on your shoes with the socks you are going to wear.
+Now that you've chosen your socks, be sure to try on your shoes with the socks you are going to wear.
 If you bought your shoes for thin socks, and you end up wearing thicker socks, it's not going to be as pleasant as you would like.

 Shoes or boots?
 What type of shoe?